EU-Canada trade deal hits resistance in Belgian fortress Wallonia

 The two regions of Wallonia and Brussels are home to 4.5 million people, less than 1 percent of the 507 million European consumers the EU-Canada free trade deal would impact.
 Even within Belgium, they are outnumbered by Dutch-speaking Flemings, whose representatives have already backed CETA.

-But Walloon lawmakers said during Friday's debate that it would harm local farmers, lower environmental and labor standards or give multinationals power over public policy.
+But Walloon lawmakers said during Friday's debate that it would harm local farmers, lower environmental and labour standards or give multinationals power over public policy.

 "Just because we are friends with Canada, that doesn't mean we can't tell them we don't agree on something," said premier Magnette, before the chamber voted 46-16 against approving CETA.